CDCgov/ocio-wsl/README.md

 Review through [commit-analyzer](https://github.com/semantic-release/commit-analyzer/blob/master/lib/default-release-rules.js) for a set of meaningful terms to use.

-## Issues
+## Ongoing Issues

-- Should I be using a dedicated user to install asdf?
+- asdf should be accessible by all Linux users in the WSL distro
   - [Example of adduser for asdf](https://github.com/webofmars/docker-asdf/blob/master/Dockerfile)
   - [Storing all asdf downloads into /opt](https://github.com/asdf-vm/asdf/issues/577)
 - Github Releases per file has a [upper limit of 2GB](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases#storage-and-bandwidth-quotas).